s-kvng/Ricky-and-Morty-ReactApp/README.md

 App uses an API to fetch Ricky and Morty tv series data and list on the page.

+To run this project:

 * Download zip file or clone

-Then run
 - npm install(to insall all dependencies)
+- npm start